cumet04/atcoder-gli/README.md

   ...

 Flags:
-  -h, --help   help for new
+      --command string      command template that runs in 'acg test' (default "./{{.Script}}") -h, --help                help for new

-Global Flags:
-      --command string      command template that runs in 'acg test' (default "./{{.Script}}") --language string     language id used as submit code's language --sample_dir string   directory name where sample in/out files are stored in (default "tests") --template string     template file name that is copied to task directory in 'acg new'
+      --language string     language id used as submit code's language --sample_dir string   directory name where sample in/out files are stored in (default "tests") --template string     template file name that is copied to task directory in 'acg new'